Ultimaker/cura-build/README.md

 This repository contains build scripts used to build Cura and all dependencies from scratch.

+The build has a number of dependencies.
+Ideally, these dependencies should be installed by the [cura-build-environment](https://github.com/Ultimaker/cura-build-environment) repository.
+Even with cura-build-environment though, some things may still be missing from your system that we haven't thought of.

 ## OS X

 1. Install CMake (available via [homebrew](http://brew.sh/) or [cmake.org](http://www.cmake.org/))